AdrianW96/loancalculator/README.md

-# Just a small JS practice project
+# A small JS practice project

 ### This calculator calculates the amortized loan.